prathibha-bollu/MealPlan/README.md

-🥗 Meal Prep App
+# Meal Prep App

-This is a React + Vite + Tailwind-based meal planning application designed to help users explore meals, mark favorites, and build a weekly meal plan.
-The app includes a clean UI, profile dropdown, smooth navigation, and toast notifications for actions.
-It is fully responsive, ensuring an optimal viewing experience across desktops, tablets, and mobile devices.
+Meal Prep is a React-based web application designed to help users explore meals, mark favorites, and plan weekly meals efficiently.
+The app is fully responsive and provides a modern, interactive experience.

-✨ Features
+## Features

-Homepage / Hero Section: Introduction with a call-to-action "Explore Meals" button that scrolls smoothly to the catalog.
+- **Homepage / Hero Section**: Introduction with a call-to-action button that scrolls to the meal catalog section.

-Meal Catalog: Displays available meals with categories, search, and tags.

-Favorites: Mark/unmark meals as favorites for quick access.
+- **Meal Catalog**: Browse available meals, filter by category, search by name or tags, and mark favorites.
+- **Favorites**: Quickly access your favorite meals and manage them.

-Weekly Planner: Add/remove meals to breakfast, lunch, or dinner for any date.
+- **Weekly Planner**: Add or remove meals for breakfast, lunch, or dinner on any date, with an intuitive calendar view.

-User Profile Dropdown: Accessible from the header with options (Profile, Contact, Sign Out).
+- **User Profile Dropdown**: Includes options like Profile, Contact, and Sign Out.

-Toasts: User feedback for adding/removing favorites, selecting meals, and updating the weekly plan.
+- **Toasts & Notifications**: Feedback for adding/removing meals, selecting meals, and managing your plan.

-Responsive Design: Works seamlessly on desktop, tablet, and mobile.
+- **Responsive Design**: Works seamlessly across desktop, tablet, and mobile devices.

-🛠 Technologies Used
+## Technologies Used

-React (Vite): Frontend JavaScript framework.

-TailwindCSS: For responsive and modern styling.
+- **React (Vite)**: Frontend framework for building the UI.
+- **TailwindCSS**: Utility-first CSS framework for styling.
+- **TypeScript**: Provides type safety for components and hooks.

-ShadCN UI / Custom Components: Toasts, cards, buttons, dropdowns.
+- **ShadCN UI / Custom Components**: For toasts, buttons, dialogs, and other UI elements.

-TypeScript: Type safety across hooks and components.
+## Usage

+The Meal Prep app is used to:

+- Help users **discover new meals** quickly.
+- **Organize weekly meals** efficiently with a visual planner.
+- Keep track of **favorite meals** for easy access.
+- Provide a **structured meal planning workflow**, reducing the stress of deciding what to eat each day.
+- Enhance user experience with **interactive notifications** and a responsive design.